Double-Signed Fragmented DNSSEC for Countering Quantum Threat

-Once all the fragments are received, the resolver first creates an updated message with both pre- and post-quantum RRSIGs and DNSKEYs and then combines all other fragments into this updated message.
+Once all the fragments are received, the resolver first creates an updated message with both pre- and post-quantum RRSIGs and DNSKEYs and then combines all other fragments into this updated message with header values exactly as in the original message (which can be taken from the last fragment, as in the first fragment, we repurposed the z-bits).
 Our thorough analysis suggests that the aforementioned approach works accurately when various combinations of double signatures are incorporated in DNSSEC.
 However, we noticed that the re-assembled messages were not verified on the resolver (based on OQS-BIND).
-Our in-depth investigation suggested that this is due to the reason that DNS(SEC) uses a compression scheme for reducing the size of messages by eliminating the repetition of domain names in response messages.
+Our in-depth investigation suggested that this is because DNS(SEC) uses a compression scheme to reduce the size of messages by eliminating the repetition of domain names in response messages.
 This is accomplished by replacing the domain names with a pointer to a previous occurrence of the same domain name (see RFC 1035 \cite{RFC1035}).
 Due to this, our observation is that when we always send pre-quantum RRSIGs and DNSKEYs in the first fragment, it sometimes changes the order of RRs in the reassembled message (as compared with the original message created by the name server).
-Therefore, this issue leads to a bad compression pointer due to which the responses fail to verify on the resolver.
+Therefore, this issue leads to a bad compression pointer, due to which the responses fail to verify on the resolver.